hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 Each glue file defines the Swift classes needed to control one particular application – in this case TextEdit – using human-readable code.
 A ready-to-use `TextEditGlue.swift` glue file is included with this tutorial for convenience.
 (Glues for other applications can be created using SwiftAutomation's `aeglue` tool; see chapter 4 for details.)

-Once the glue is imported, instantiate a new _application_ object as follows:
+Once the glue is imported, instantiate a new `Application` object as follows:

     let textedit = TextEdit()

 An application may be identified in various ways, including name (e.g. `"TextEdit"`), path (`"/Applications/TextEdit.app"`), and bundle identifier (`"com.apple.TextEdit"`).
-For convenience, the glue
+This argument can usually be omitted, in which case the new `Application` object will use the bundle identifier of the application from which the glue was created.

-### Create a new document
+## Create a new document

 First, create a new TextEdit document by making a new `document` object.
 This is done using the `make` command, passing it a single named parameter, `new:`, indicating the type of object to create; in this case `TED.document`: